zriyansh/signoz.io/docs/doc1.md

 ---
 id: doc1
-title: Style Guide
+title: How to Guides
-sidebar_label: Style Guide
+sidebar_label: How to Guides
 slug: /
 ---